ankurkohli007/Advanced_and_Robot_Programming_Assignment_2_Named_Unnamed_Pipe/README.md

 Communication between Gi and R, and R and M are made through **pipes (*)**.

-(*) write your program in two versions: 1. two unnamed pipes between Gi and R 2. one named pipe between Gi and R
+(*) write your program in two versions:
+1. two unnamed pipes between Gi and R <br>
+2. 2. one named pipe between Gi and R